 - Spread the dry food on a cookie sheet.

 - With the dry food already in the bowl, add enough water so that the food floats.

-Do not add anything to the food to entice the puppy to eat.
+add anything to the fold to entice the puppy to eat.
 Finicky eaters should have the food removed after 10 minutes; they must learn to eat when their food is offered!